2006 NRL Grand Final: Post-match

 Brisbane's Shaun Berrigan, playing in his new role as hooker, received the Clive Churchill Medal for man-of-the-match.
 His dummy half raids and effective defence were seen as instrumental in his team's victory.

 Brisbane's victory was the club's sixth premiership in their 19 seasons and it broke what was at the time their longest premiership drought (five years).
 They suffered 11 losses during the season (including those to non-finals teams the Cowboys (twice), Wests Tigers and the wooden spooners, South Sydney), the most ever by a premiership-winning team.
 The win also enabled Brisbane to maintain their 100% victory record in grand finals, making it six from six.
 This also made Wayne Bennett the most successful Australian rugby league club coach of all time in terms of premierships won.
 In addition the grand final victory provided the perfect farewell for retiring Broncos prop-forward Shane Webcke, who left the playing field with a grand final victory in his final match.
 Also departing the NRL were Casey McGuire and Scott Hill, both bound for the Super League.

 2006's grand final set a new record for the second highest ever television audience in Australia for a rugby league match since the introduction of the OzTam ratings system in 2001, behind only the previous season's grand final.
 Melbourne's television audience for the match was higher than Sydney's.

+The two teams would meet again in the 2025 NRL Grand Final.